soeurwiki/m2_internship/SC_RNAseq/Analysis/container_singularity/README.md

 #### To build the image :

-`sudo singularity build --writable-tmpfs r.sif singulariy-r.def`
+`sudo singularity build --writable-tmpfs r.sif singularity-r.def`

 *It cannot be build on the genotoul cluster because you'll need admin rights.*